HenrikJoreteg/ICanHaz.js/README.md

     var html = Mustache.to_html(template, view);

 But the beauty fades when we're dealing with multi-line html because strings in JS can't include new-lines so everything has to be escaped.
-Then there's the problem of double vs. single quotes and before you know it, we're back in ugly land:
+Then there's the problem of double vs. single quotes and before you know it... we're back in ugly land:

     var template = '<div class="hello">\
         <span class="title">{{ title }}</span>